|

 at the time of the Roman invasion of Britain.

-By AD 101 the Roman army had redesigned
+By AD 101 the Roman

-the power and allowed an unobstructed view of the target.
+that increased the power and allowed an unobstructed view of the target.

 A few parts from machines of this type have been found, and an illustrated